MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/hyperv_on_windows.md

 Whether you are a software developer, an IT Pro, or a tech enthusiast, many of you need to run multiple operating systems, occasionally on many different machines.
 Not all of us have access to a full suite of labs to house all these machines.
 Instead of dedicating physical hardware to run each of your machines, you can run them as Hyper-V *virtual machines* (VMs), using virtualization technology to save you space and time.

-> Microsoft Virtual PC will be reaching end of life in June 2017.
+> Microsoft Virtual PC will be reaching end of life in April 2017.
 Hyper-V on Windows 10 will be the supported replacement.

 ## Uses for virtualization
 Virtualization enables anyone to easily maintain multiple test environments consisting of many operating systems, software configurations, and hardware configurations.
 Hyper-V provides virtualization on Windows as well as a simple mechanism to quickly switch between these environments without incurring additional hardware costs.